 Fly out sockeye salmon fishing is one of our most popular remote adventures for sockeye & red salmon fishing in Alaska.
 We frequent several locations both on the West Side of Cook Inlet as well as the Bristol Bay watershed.
-One of the most affordable yet also spectacular fly out fishing trips for sockeye is to Big River Lake.
+One of the most affordable yet also spectacular fly out locations for sockeye salmon fishing in Alaska is Big River Lake.
 This glacial lake on the West Side of Cook Inlet supports multiple returns of red salmon as well as excellent bear viewing opportunities.
 For those that are looking for an all-day exclusive fly out adventure, the Gibralter River on Lake Illiamna is an excellent choice.
+We also offer Alaska Fishing & Lodging Packages.